dlimeb/dieterlimeback/site/pilot-program.md

 Coaching is best perceived as a process.
 While many people start creating new awareness and initial change in a short time, to refine and sustain this change takes longer.

-The program I'm offering will run for approximately 4 months, can be held in person or via phone/video call, and includes:
+The program I'm offering will run for approximately 3 months, can be held in person or via phone/video call, and includes:

-- 10 individual sessions biweekly (~1 hour each)
+- 6 individual sessions, held biweekly (~1 hour each)
 - Personalized coaching tailored to your needs, context, and goals
 - Recordings or notes of each session for follow-up review
 - Resources and reference material
 - Email or text support between sessions

 This is not coaching where I judge, criticize, give you advice, or nag you.
-Instead you will have me as your champion, supporter, listener, and accountability partner as we work _together_ to discover new clarity, confidence, and ways of being for you.
+Instead you will have me as your champion, supporter, listener, and accountability partner as we work together to discover new clarity, confidence, and ways of being for you.
 You can expect me to adhere to and uphold the [ICF Code of Ethics](https://coachfederation.org/code-of-ethics).
 I will be deeply committed to you, act professionally, respect your circumstances, and hold all our interactions in the strictest of confidentiality.
 Additionally, as part of my certification process I will be under the mentorship of a Master Coach.

 ## Price

-I am currently offering this program for a **flexible price**.
-We can have a conversation about what makes sense for your circumstances, while reflecting a respect for our time, your commitment to your growth, my extensive experience in leadership and management, and my 100+ hours of intensive training and practice.
-This is a heavily discounted pricing model to reflect the fact that I am not yet certified, and is a fantastic opportunity to discover what personalized coaching can do for you!
+The pilot program is **$495** for the entire package described above.
+This is intended to reflect a respect for our time, your commitment to your growth, my extensive experience in leadership and management, and my 100+ hours of intensive training and practice.
+At the same time, this is a heavily discounted pricing model to reflect the fact that I am not yet certified.
+This is a fantastic opportunity to discover what personalized coaching can do for you.

 ## Interested?